Fainting is pretty common in teens. The good news is that most of the time it's not a sign of something serious.

 If you think you're going to faint, you can try to stop it by taking these steps:

 - If possible, lie down.
-This can help prevent a fainting episode, as it lets blood get to the brain.
+This can help prevent a fainting episode, as it lets blood get to the brain, especially if the feet are propped up a bit.
 Be sure to stand up again slowly when you feel better — move to a sitting position for several minutes first, then to standing.

 - Sit down with your head lowered forward between your knees.
 This will also help blood get to the brain, though it's not as good as lying down.
 When you feel better, move slowly into an upright seated position, then stand.